Top 10 Pieces of Advice for Young People with Depression

 11 Don't do anything illegal

-Don't drink alcohol, do drugs, or anything like that, or even kill yourself.
-It'll only cause you to be worse.
+Don't drink alcohol, do drugs, or anything like that, or even consider harming yourself.
+It'll only make you worse.
 Seek help from others.

 12 Ask yourself questions about what you're thinking about yourself

-When depressed, you can view yourself as a complete failure or a bad person.
+When depressed, you may view yourself as a complete failure or a bad person.
 However, try asking these questions:

 13 There's hope